 If you really like white marble, then this traditional style bathroom by Kendall Wilkinson Design will fit the bill just right.
 Thankfully, large tiles on the floor and a small ledge help keep things from feeling monotonous, along with a lot of big veining to bring movement.
 A large window near the chrome freestanding tub provides lots of light.Continue to 11 of 20 below.

 White Marble And Gold Contemporary Bathroom

-Since marble is white with a touch of grey, almost any color will do as an accent.
-A particularly glamorous choice is gold, and it works perfectly in this contemporary bathroom by Joe Carrick Design.
-The bathtub installed sideways and the brushed gold accessories give this space lots of personality.Continue to 11 of 16 below.
+Since most marble is white with a touch of gray, almost any color will do as an accent.
+A particularly glamorous choice is gold, and it works perfectly in this contemporary bathroom by Marie Flanigan.
+The large floor length-mirror and the brushed gold accessories give this space lots of personality.Continue to 12 of 20 below.